The Senior School

 The KS3 curriculum includes English, Mathematics, Science, Core Skills, Art, Music, Drama and Media Studies, French, Spanish, Geography, History, RS, PSHEE, Citizenship, Computer Science, PE, Sewing, Cookery, Horticulture and Technology.

-Y7 and Y8 pupils have weekly swimming lessons at a local pool.
+Y7 and Y8 pupils have weekly swimming lessons at a local pool during normal times.

 In KS4 almost all students will take GCSEs in English Language, English Literature, Mathematics, two or more Science qualifications, a modern foreign language and Religious Studies.
 Pupils can supplement these core GCSEs with subjects chosen from Geography, History, a second Modern Foreign Language, Level 2 Further Maths, all three Science subjects, Music and Art.